junxit/us-congress-bills-117/metadata.md

 - 2022-09-29 — Introduced in Senate
 - 2022-09-29 — Read twice and referred to the Committee on Environment and Public Works.
+- 2022-11-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6912; text: CR S6912)
+- 2022-11-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2022-11-30 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.
+- 2022-11-30 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.